lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

 ### Key considerations
-- Use preconfigured, best-practice Terra notebooks using bioinformatics tools (GATK, Hail...) --OR--
+- USE preconfigured, best-practice Terra notebooks using bioinformatics tools (GATK, Hail...) --OR--
-- Import and run your own notebooks in your Terra workspace
+- IMPORT and run your own notebooks in your Terra workspace
-- Configure Terra Notebook instances as needed - use the blue gear in the upper right of the Terra Notebook configuration interface to set the amount of CPU, RAM...
+- CONFIGURE Terra Notebook instances as needed - use the blue gear in the upper right of the Terra Notebook configuration interface to set the amount of CPU, RAM...
-- Utilize GCP services in your analysis with Terra Notebook interface.
+- USE GCP services in your analysis with Terra Notebook interface.
 Common services include Cloud Storage, BigQuery and others.

 ### How to do this

 See screenshots below for general flow of working with Terra.
 - **LOGIN & SETUP** ->
-  - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
+  - NAVIGATE to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
-   - Use $300 USD in GCP credit when you first try out Terra
+   - USE $300 USD in GCP credit when you first try out Terra
-   - Create a Terra workspace to hold your notebooks
+   - CREATE a Terra workspace to hold your notebooks
 - **REFERENCE DATA** ->
-  - Refer to public reference data (Terra Library -> Data)
+  - REFERENCE public genomic datasets (Terra Library -> Data)
-  - Upload your own research data for analysis (Your Terra Workspace -> Data Section)
+  - UPLOAD your own research data for analysis (Your Terra Workspace -> Data Section)
-  - Refer to data in Cloud Storage (use gs://{mybucket}/{my folder}) in your notebook
+  - REFER to data in Cloud Storage (use gs://{mybucket}/{my folder}) in your notebook
 - **START NOTEBOOK INSTANCE** ->
-  - Use (or import) a Jupyter noteook - view your notebook
+  - USE (or import) a Jupyter noteook - VIEW your notebook
-  - Configure and start a Terra Notebook instance
+  - CONFIGURE and start a Terra Notebook instance
-  - Use the blue gear in the upper right to configure your notebook instnace size (CPU, memory, startup script...)
+  - USE the blue gear in the upper right to configure your notebook instnace size (CPU, memory, startup script...)
-  - Open your notebook and execute the cells in your notebook
+  - OPEN your notebook and execute the cells in your notebook

 ### Example Screenshots from Terra